womenwhocoderichmond/angular-community/ServiceExercise/ServiceExerciseInstructions.md

 (Most of the time services are intended to be singelton.
 It is possible to create more than one instance of it.
 If creating more than once instance of service was unintentional, it can cause some bugs in your application that are hard to find.
 We will discuss how more than one instance of a service is created in next section.)

-* To demostrate singelton behavior of a service let's following functionality When user clicks "Add" button in community component, it should show "You are a memeber" in community-details component.
+* To demostrate singelton behavior of a service let's add following functionality When user clicks "Add" button in community component, it should show "You are a memeber" in community-details component.

 * Modify community.service.ts file.
 Add a public property to hold selectedCommnuity and initialize it in a constructor